-- Complement existing workplace programmes and postgraduate learning. - Provide a consistent approach to training across sectors and across organisations. - Be Learner-led and designed to fit around working practice. - Be flexible and adaptable to support both learner and employer training needs.
+- Complement existing workplace programmes and postgraduate learning. - Provide a consistent approach to training across sectors and across organisations. - Be learner-led and designed to fit around working practice. - Be flexible and adaptable to support both learner and employer training needs.

-The pathway supports learners to not only meet any new development need identified from the GPhC reforms to the initial education and training of pharmacists, but also provides a stepping-stone towards enhanced and advanced practice.
+The pathway supports learners to meet any new development needs as they enter newly qualified practice, and also provides a stepping-stone towards enhanced and advanced practice.